Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

 * Is anything limited in your service?

 ***concession***
 * Why shouldn't they buy from you?
-Why is it okay (for them) if they don't?
 Do they have other options?
 * What about your product *isn't* easy and amazing?
 What kind of sucks (price, onboarding, scheduling, etc.)?
 * When is your product not a good fit?